Feelgood Pets - FeliSafe

 FeliSafe contains a proprietary blend of the vaccines.
 4 of the most common feline viral infections in homeopathic potency - FHV-1, FCV, FPV and Chlamydia psi.
 In addition, it contains homeopathic ingredients for symptomatic relief.

-- Helps with watering eyes, coughing as well as sneezing
+🐾 Helps with watering eyes, coughing and sneezing

-- Provides a safe alternative to conventional vaccines for kittens and pregnant queens
+🐾 Provides a safe alternative to conventional vaccines

 How do I use:

-Tiny granules that are are easy to administer to cats of all sizes and personalities.
 Sprinkle on the back of the tongue and left to dissolve.
-Alternatively, you can mix the dose in some wet food.
+Alternatively, mix the dose in some wet food.

 Acute: Sprinkle one pinch on the tongue every hour or until symptoms subside.